danielfdickinson/dfd-wordlists/README.md

 ### Using a Git submodule

-1. Add the wordlists as a submodule under tests/config by executing the following from the root of your repository.
+1. Add the word lists as a submodule under tests/config by executing the following from the root of your repository.

 	``` bash